cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 Type the ls command into the terminal window to ensure the POM file is in the BASH windows's directory.

 <pre>
 me@computer MINGW64 /c/workspace/learn-devops/numberguesser (main)
 $ ls
 pom.xml  src/
 </pre>

-## Compile and Build the Application
+## 2. Compile and Test the Application

 Issue the following command to make sure all of the Java code compiles:

 <pre>
 mvn compile
 </pre>

 The command may report some errors, but there should be a green BUILD SUCCESS message indicating that the code compiled successfully.